luis-ma-sousa/DeepWalk/README.md

 ## 🐾 About the Data: MouseWalker Gait Tracking
-The gait data used in this project was collected using MouseWalker, an open-source hardware and software system developed by César Mendes and colleagues at Columbia University (Mendes et al., 2015).
+The gait data used in this project was collected using **MouseWalker**, an open-source hardware and software system developed by [Prof. César Mendes](https://github.com/NeurogeneLocomotion) and colleagues at Columbia University ([Mendes et al., 2015](https://doi.org/10.1186/s12915-015-0154-0)).

 MouseWalker is a MATLAB-based tool that captures and analyzes high-resolution spatiotemporal gait parameters in freely walking rodents using a custom frustrated total internal reflection (fTIR) setup and high-speed video.
 The software tracks individual paw positions and body features frame-by-frame to extract over 70 locomotor metrics, including:
 - Stance/swing cycles